 In 2019, this gyokuro won the Japanese Tea Selection Paris Grand Prix.

 The name "Tenkaichi" means "number one under the heavens" and is used by many Japanese tea brands as their top gyokuro.
 But in Kuma-san's case in 2017, his gyokuro was truly the top in Japan, and fulfilled his son's Tanabata wish: "ocha de ichiban" -- "to be number one in tea" (Tanabata is the July 7th festival in which children place their wishes on bamboo branches, see little Kuma-san's wish in the photos).

 Another interesting bit of trivia is that Kuma-san and our other Gyokuro specialist Akio Kurihara are high school classmates and frequently compete against each other.
-This year, there were 100 entries and of the top 30, 24 were from Yame, Fukuoka, 4 from Kyoto, and 2 from Shizuoka.
+In 2017, there were 100 entries and of the top 30, 24 were from Yame, Fukuoka, 4 from Kyoto, and 2 from Shizuoka.
 The saemidori cultivar also made up 28 of the top 30 entries.

-Notes: Shaded for 3 weeks prior to handpicked harvest and processed as a 10kg micro-batch.
+- Notes: Shaded for 20-days prior to handpicked harvest and processed as a micro-batch.

 Update: this 2018 batch won the bronze medal prize, ranked 22nd nationwide.

 Your payment information is processed securely.
 We do not store credit card details nor have access to your credit card information.